kyle-litton/ha-njtransit/README.md

   resources:
     - url: /hacsfiles/mushroom-cards/mushroom-cards.js
 ```
 Now we can update your dashboard yml to include the data.
+I chose to display only the next 4 trains, though 5 are retrieved.
+The API has set limits on API calls per day so I have set the interval to 5 minutes.
+If you choose to show all 5, there is a scenario where the below would show an empty card for the 5th once the departure time has passed for the 1st, prior to the refresh.

 ```
 - type: vertical-stack